You’re invited to Typeforum 2024! 📣

 3. Collect demographic info wisely

 Segmenting your respondents gives valuable context about which user groups you could do a better job serving.
 When it comes to churn surveys, though, it’s best to err on the short and sweet side.
-You can use Short Text and Email questions to collect details about respondents in your typeform, but the smart move is to use other tools in your arsenal to include information you already have!
+You can use Short Text and Email questions to collect details about respondents in your form, but the smart move is to use other tools in your arsenal to include information you already have!

 You can use Hidden Fields and a marketing software like Autopilot to automatically send the survey to former customers, while including relevant account information in the form URL.
-This information is then visible in the typeform’s Results panel.
+This information is then visible in the form’s Results panel.

 newchurn4.png